-All municipalities are legislated by the Province of Ontario to ensure roads are maintained for safety to all residents and road users.
-To meet the legislated requirements and maintain Council-approved service levels, a bylaw was enacted to prohibit snow dumping on roads.
+All municipalities are legislated by the Province of Ontario to ensure roads are maintained for the safety of all residents and road users.
+To meet the legislated requirements and maintain Council-approved service levels, a bylaw was enacted to prohibit snow dumping onto the roadway.
 Residents should not push snow back onto the road - it makes it unsafe for everyone.